Last updated: June 26, 2026

 Do poker tournaments guarantee results if I play well?

-No. Skill can matter, but field size, structure, fees, variance, legal availability and bankroll limits all affect outcomes.
+No. Skill can matter, but field size, blind speed, structure, fees, table draw, payout shape, variance, legal availability and bankroll limits all affect outcomes.

 Where should I learn ICM and bubble concepts?

-Use the tournament strategy concepts guide for cautious explanations of ICM, bubble pressure and short-stack decisions.
+Use the tournament strategy concepts guide for cautious explanations of ICM, bubble pressure, stack depth and push/fold ideas.
+This page is the format guide.